Samizo-AITL/Samizo-AITL.github.io/about/career-summary/en/index.md

   to thin-film piezoelectric actuator development
 - Structural analysis, reliability evaluation, and defect countermeasures
   for mass-production readiness
-- Contribution to the foundation of PrecisionCore technology
+- Contribution to the foundation of Inkjet Print Head technology

 ---

-### 🖨️ PrecisionCore Productization & Technical Education (2012– )
+### 🖨️ Inkjet Head Productization & Technical Education (2012– )
-- Mass production deployment of PrecisionCore printheads,
+- Mass production deployment of Inkjet printheads,
   focusing on COF driver IC implementation and electrical design
 - Responsibility for quality, parts management, and scheduling
   from development through mass production